AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

 - **Top Product**: Brewed Chai Tea (6,293 transactions)
 - **Daily and Hourly Insights**:

-  - Midweek Spike: High Thursday transactions reflect a midweek spike in caffeine demand.
+  - `Midweek Spike`: High Thursday transactions reflect a midweek spike in caffeine demand.
-  - Lower Saturday and Tuesday Visits: Fewer customers visit the coffee shop on Saturdays and Tuesdays compared to other days.
+  - `Lower Saturday and Tuesday Visits`: Less customers showed up on Tuesdays and Saturdays indicating less caffeine demand on these day.
+Customers are exploring other options like **Taco Tuesdays** or **Saturday-special Brunch** menus.
-  - Weekend Trends: Weekend caffeine demand is lower as customers explore other food options and activities, though more customers visit on Sundays compared to Saturdays.
+  - `Weekend Trends`: Weekend caffeine demand is lower as customers explore other food options and activities, though more customers visit on Sundays compared to Saturdays.
-  - Morning Dominance: Sales dominate in the mornings (7 AM–11 AM), indicating high commuter activity.
+  - `Morning Dominance`: Sales dominate in the mornings (7 AM–11 AM), indicating high commuter activity.
-  - Steady Evening Flow: Steady customer flow all day with consistent evening activity, likely due to residents and professionals returning from work.
+  - `Steady Evening Flow`: Steady customer flow all day with consistent evening activity, likely due to residents and professionals returning from work.

 - **Product Performance Insights**: